Software-Hardware-Integration-Lab/Documentation/Configuration/Scope-Tag-Data-Format.md

 ---

-### PAWSecGrp
+### PDSecGrp
 **Expected Data:**
-The GUID of the Security Group that is the parent of all of the individual PAW security groups.
+The GUID of the Security Group that is the parent of all of the individual privileged device security groups.

 **Description:**
-This is used as the root search point to identify all of the PAW devices.
+This is used as the root search point to identify all of the privileged devices.
-The application will treat all device identities and security groups under this SG to be PAW devices (where there is a 1:1 relationship for PAWs and SGs to target individual policies to individual PAWs.
+The application will treat all device identities and security groups under this SG to be privileged devices (where there is a 1:1 relationship for devices and SGs to target individual policies to individual devices.

 **Example:**
-`PAWSecGrp=0b7a6be8-deee-4f93-97bd-082926a7349c`
+`PDSecGrp=0b7a6be8-deee-4f93-97bd-082926a7349c`

+---

+### DDSecGrp
+**Expected Data:**
+The GUID of the Security Group that is the parent of all of the individual developer workstation device security groups.

+**Description:**
+This is used as the root search point to identify all of the privileged devices.
+The application will treat all device identities and security groups under this SG to be developer devices (where there is a 1:1 relationship for devices and SGs to target individual policies to individual devices.

+**Example:**
+`DDSecGrp=66eeb4f4-91f8-431f-a336-1adf7bcb276f`

+---

+### SDSecGrp
+**Expected Data:**
+The GUID of the Security Group that is the parent of all of the individual specialized workstation device security groups.

+**Description:**
+This is used as the root search point to identify all of the privileged devices.
+The application will treat all device identities and security groups under this SG to be specialized devices (where there is a 1:1 relationship for devices and SGs to target individual policies to individual devices.

+**Example:**
+`SDSecGrp=473e19d7-9472-4575-9708-6c0ac3d92085`

 ---